rancher/dashboard/docs/developer/api-resources-and-schemas.md

 As mentioned before a schema dictates the functionality available to that type and what is shown for the type in the UI.

+## Types

+Each type has a Kubernetes API group and a name, but not necessarily a human-readable name.
+Types are used mainly for building side navigation and defining how the UI should build forms and list views for each resource.
+For more information about types and how to use them, there are helpful comments in `store/type-map.js`.

+### Cluster Management Types

+Resources for cluster management are stored in the `local` cluster (the one that runs the Rancher server).
+The `management.cattle.io` API group indicates the resources that are backing the old Norman API.

 # Vuex Stores

 There are 3 main stores for communicating with different parts of the Rancher API: